 Most people count reps up.

-For example, if your program calls for 10 reps…you count 1-2-3-4 after each rep…and so on.
+For example, if your program calls for 10 reps, you count 1-2-3-4 and so on, after each rep.

-Switch it up!
+Switch it up.

-Give them a try and let me know what you think in the comment section below.
+So give it a try and let me know what you think of it.